top of page

 The problem isn't data — it's evidence

-Leadership teams regularly review performance.
-They examine dashboards, debate numbers, assess initiatives, and make resource decisions to move the strategy forward and deliver results.
+Leadership teams review organizational performance and strategy regularly.
+They examine dashboards, debate KPIs, assess initiatives, and move resources and take decisions to move the strategy forward and deliver results.

 And yet many are unable to answer two questions: